minirust/minirust/spec/mem/pointer.md

     /// The type contains zero or more elements of the inner layout.
     /// The total size is a multiple of the element size and the align is exactly the element size.
     Slice(Size, Align),

+    Tail {
+        /// The offset where the tail starts.
+        /// Also determines the size together with the tail size and padding to satisfy alignment.
+        tail_offset: Size,

+        prefix_align: Align,
+        // fixed_align: Align, // for packed & align,

+        #[specr::indirection]
+        tail: LayoutStrategy,
+    }
 }

 /// Stores all the information that we need to know about a pointer.